Tax & Accountancy

 Section 24 and self-assessment

-Landlords who earn rental income must complete a self-assessment tax return each year.
-The Section 24 restriction is handled automatically through the property income pages of the return: you report your gross rental income, deduct allowable expenses other than finance costs, and then record your finance costs separately.
-HMRC’s system calculates the 20% tax credit and applies it to your final liability.
+Landlords who earn rental income complete a self-assessment return each year, and the Section 24 restriction is handled through the UK property pages.
+You report gross rental income, deduct allowable expenses other than finance costs, and record your residential finance costs separately in the dedicated finance costs box; HMRC then calculates the 20% credit and applies it to your final liability.
+Do not conflate the finance cost restriction with the calculation of rental profit: your profit and loss account can still show mortgage interest as a cost, but for tax it is treated differently from other expenses.
+Unused finance cost relief, which arises when the credit exceeds your liability for the year, is carried forward.

 Does Section 24 apply to remortgage costs?

 Yes.
-Remortgage arrangement fees and interest on the new mortgage are finance costs for the purposes of Section 24.
+Remortgage arrangement fees and interest on the new mortgage are finance costs for Section 24.
 If you have rolled arrangement fees into the loan balance, the interest on the fee element is also a finance cost.

 Does Section 24 apply if I make a loss?

-If your property makes a loss after other allowable expenses (before the Section 24 restriction is applied), you can carry that loss forward to offset against future rental income.
-The finance cost credit is available only if there is a tax liability to offset it against; any unused credit is also carried forward.
+If your property makes a loss after other allowable expenses, before the Section 24 restriction, you can carry that loss forward against future rental income.
+The finance cost credit is available only where there is a tax liability to set it against, and any unused credit is also carried forward.

 Does Section 24 apply to commercial property?